timacdonald/tim.macdonald.au/resources/views/posts/laravel-fakes-pest-php-expectations.md

 ## Epilogue

-Although I could have reached raw expections or Pest's higher order testing, I was not satisfied with aesthetics trade off when compared to the original `$client->assertSent(...)` API.
+Although I could have reached for raw expectations or Pest's higher order testing, I was not satisfied with aesthetics trade off when compared to the original `$client->assertSent(...)` API.

 ```php
 expect($client->requestsSent)->toContainEqual(new Request(/* ... */));